-All dynotags are powered by our industrial strength DCS: Dynotag Cloud Service running 7/24 to provide all the advanced features for your dynotags!
+All dynotags are powered by our enterprise grade DCS: Dynotag Cloud Service running 7/24 to provide all the advanced features for your Dynotag Smart ID Tags!

-Dynotag Smart Tags are maintenance free (no batteries to keep charged, no electronics to break) and use passive technologies and use the viewer’s smartphone or computer reading the tag to supply the location information.
+Dynotag Smart Tags are TSA-Safe, maintenance free (no batteries to keep charged, no electronics to break) and use passive tracking technologies.
+In other words, they use the smartphone or computer viewing the tag to supply the location information.
+This is not real-time location tracking but tracking of the location the tag was viewed from .
 Smartphones use multiple mechanisms to get their location information (Wifi, Cell towers and GPS) so they have excellent location information even when indoors – where GPS does not work well.

-There are devices on the market that use active GPS based location tracking (such as SPOT Satellite Messenger for personal use – or Garmin Dog Tracker for tracking pets) which appear attractive at first glance – and may be appropriate for some uses – but have a number of shortcomings:
+There are devices on the market that use active GPS based location tracking – which may be appropriate for high value items and applications such as an expedition team, hunting dogs, briefcase full of diamonds.
+Examples of these are SPOT Satellite Messenger for personal use – or Garmin Dog Tracker for tracking pets.
+Active GPS trackers which appear attractive at first glance – and may be appropriate for some uses – but have a number of shortcomings:

-- Must have a battery to power the electronics (which is almost guaranteed to let you down someday when you need it most)
+- Must have a battery to power the electronics – (Almost guaranteed to let you down someday when you need it most).

 - Must have GPS receiver so it can receive GPS location (works only outdoors)